Updated on September 29, 2021

 As in the above case of Nicky, what would the retailer do if Nicky still visits every 60-90 days but Nicky now visits only 1 category and her average shopping basket value has also decreased?

 After some data exploratory customer churn analysis, the retailer would find that Nicky has stopped buying formal and office wear sections.
 The retailer would discover that Nicky used to buy XXL size formal wear and off late customers could be visiting less to this section who used to buy plus size products.
-Data could show that the churn rate for the formal wear plus size category has increased a lot.
+Data could show that the average churn rate for the formal wear plus size category has increased a lot.

 After a customer focus study, the retailer might unearth that the design choice of that category was not good and a competitor had very good designs in the category.
 Hence the churn of the formal wear went up, driving up the overall churn rate of the store as customers who used to shop in only that category stopped visiting the store.